Over a Century of Family Retailing

 Services include personal attention from professionals in a relaxed, no-pressure environment; cold storage fur vault, fur conditioning, repair and restyling; Rippe’s charge accounts, no fee layaway, all major credit cards accepted; free gift wrapping; delivery in USA and Canada; and complimentary coffees and teas in our Coffee Bar.

 Rippe’s and Rippe’s Shoes are located at 559/563 Main Street in Historic Downtown Danville.
-Open Monday thru Friday 10am to 6pm, Saturday 10am to 5pm.
+Open Monday through Saturday 11am-5pm, private appointments available at 10:30am and 5pm.
 Come see our exciting fashions and shoes at great value!